jwmullally/rpmbuild-chain/README.md

 Patches for fixes are welcome.

-- Run "make integ" before opning a pull request.
-You will be prompted to run sudo to execute the test
+- Run "make integ" before opening a pull request.
+You will be prompted to run sudo to execute the test.

 ## Author